 Imagine the feeling: You have gone to sleep normally enough, but for some reason that you aren’t quite sure of, you have woken up.
-It is dark, but somehow you can sense a shadowy presence, right there in the room with you.
+It is dark, but you can sense a shadowy presence, right there in the room with you.
 You want to move but you realise you are paralysed.
 The frightening creature seems to be sitting right on your chest.
 You are terrified, it has a strange sense of threat and foreboding, even evil.
 You want to shout and scream for help but no sound escapes your lips.
 In sheer panic you struggle to move, to get away, but it is useless.
-Finally, in terror, you manage to move and the creature vanishes.
+Finally, in terror, you manage a slight movement of especially deep breath, and the creature vanishes.
 Sitting up in the dark, heart pounding, breath coming fast, you feel confused and disorientated, a strange vibrating in your ears fading away.
-You wonder, was that just a dream?
+You know this was not a dream.

-Speaking as one who has experienced Hypnagogic Sleep Paralysis, I can attest to the extreme malevolence of the presence in the room.
+Speaking as one who has experienced Hypnagogic Sleep Paralysis, I can attest to the extreme malevolence of the presence I sensed in the room.
 This was no mere scary creature.
 This was evil intent manifest.
 This was not something that intended to kill me, but something that would obliterate my very soul.
-And to experience this and know it was not a dream!
+And to experience this and know it was not a dream is profoundly disturbing.
 Manifest evil is not something I am given to commonly contemplating, nor have I grown up with religious fear of hell.
-So this image and theme came as a disturbing revelation.
+So why this image and theme would appear to me is both confusing and unsettling.

 We do know that certain triggers seem to bring on HSP experience, so there a few things you can do to prevent them from returning:

 - Don’t go to sleep on your back

 - Try and reduce stress, a major trigger for HSP

 - Try and keep a regular sleep pattern.
 Overtiredness, late nights and irregular sleeping hours may be a contributing cause